Applications for Fall 2017 enrollment is now open.

 GDMA proudly presents a series of monthly presentations by guest designers, communications experts and BC retail organizations, free of charge and open to everyone.

 A four-year program, students go through GDMA in a cohort of about 20 classmates.
 With one day off and usually one class per day, part-time work is still possible.

 Projects range from web and print publications to signage and packaging, focusing not only on the final design of products, but on the marketing and business behind it.

-In the fourth year, graduates complete a self-initiated major project, ranging in topics from retail to hospitality, entertainment to health, interactivity to social issues.
+In the fourth year, students complete self-initiated major projects, that have ranged from retail to hospitality, entertainment to health, interactivity to social issues.